McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Post-Conditions
 ^^^^^^^^^^^^^^^

-* **Success**
-The contributor now has had his/her own account and can use it to log in.
+* **Success**: The contributor now has had his/her own account and can use it to log in.

-* **Failure**
-The contributor is returned to the home page and continues to be a guest.
+* **Failure**: The contributor is returned to the home page and continues to be a guest.

 Extension Points
 ^^^^^^^^^^^^^^^^